charlytron/bash-mastery/README.md

 ## Notes from a Course by Internet of Things Academy

-My notes didn't seem to evolve into anything helpful until section 7, when I realized that this was a job for Jupyter Notebooks
+My notes didn't seem to evolve into anything helpful until section 7 of this course, when I realized that documenting my code, and testing my assumptions about it, was a job for Jupyter Notebooks

 Current version of VS Code supports not only Jupyter but also runnable shell script code cells, an obvious boon.